- Common Name

 - Up to 400 g (14 oz)

-- Omnivorous; mainly feeds on fruits, but occasionally eats insects, reptiles, birds and eggs
+- These birds feed primarily on fruit, but will occasionally eats insects, reptiles, birds, and eggs.

 - Clutch Size

 - Sexual Maturity

 - This species has a very large range and can be found in Belize, Bolivia, Colombia, Costa Rica, Guatemala, Honduras, Mexico, Nicaragua, Panama, and Venezuela.

 - Partners in Flight estimate the total population to number 50,000 to 499,999 individuals.
 The population appears to be decreasing but is not severely fragmented.

 USFWS: Not listed